-The Senior Instructor, Florence Meleo-Meyer, is also a member of the executive leadership team for the same Center.
+Florence Meleo-Meyer is also a member of the executive leadership team for the same Center.

-It follows the same, well-respected method on Mindfulness-Based Stress Reduction that is taught at the Center for Mindfulness in Medicine, Health Care and Society at the University of Massachusetts Medical School.
+It follows the same Mindfulness-Based Stress Reduction method taught at the Center for Mindfulness in Medicine, Health Care and Society at the University of Massachusetts Medical School.

 Students can expect to receive the same quality as attending an in-person course, but at a reduced price.

 **A continuing education unit (CEU) or continuing education credit (CEC) is a measure used in continuing education programs to assist the professional to maintain his or her license in their profession.

-The Core Benefits of the MBSR Course
+Key Benefits of the MBSR Course

 The benefits of MBSR are extensive, but the most profound are: